adabru/BleWinrtDll/readme.md

 - Open the file BleWinrtDll.sln with VisualStudio (tested with Community 2019).
 You may be asked to install VisualStudio components when you open the project.
 The needed components are C++ Desktop and UWP, or if you want to save space, just the single components "MSVC C++ Buildtools", "Windows 10 SDK", ".NET Framework 4.7.2 SDK".
 - Choose configuration "Release" and "x64" (I think it must match your machine architecture).
 - In the project explorer, right-click the project "BleWinrtDll" and choose "Compile".
+- If you run into the error `wait_for is not a member of winrt::impl`, follow the steps on https://github.com/adabru/BleWinrtDll/issues/16 and leave a thumbs up.
+If enough thumbs accumulate, someone or me will try to make that more convenient.
 - Wait until the compilation finishes successfully.

 Now you find the file `BleWinrtDll.dll` in the folder `x64/Release`.
 You can copy this dll into your Unity-project.
 To try it out, you can also copy the file into the `DebugBle` folder (replacing the existing file) and start the DebugBle project.
 If your computer has bluetooth enabled, you should see some scanned bluetooth devices.
 If you modify the file `DebugBle/Program.cs` and change the device name, service UUID and characteristic UUIDs to match your specific BLE device, you should also receive some packages from your BLE device.